nelhage/blog.nelhage.com/content/draft/stripes-development-environment.markdown

 - A separate proxy service listened on each of those ports, and demand-started the backing Ruby service.
   - Thus, on first request to `api.nelhage.stripe-dev.com`, the API service would start up, and then remain running to handle future requests directly.
 - Those services used Stripe's [autoloader][autoload] on the devbox, and thus only loaded Ruby code as-needed, resulting in fast startup times.
-- The autoloader also tracked which source files were loaded in which service, and then watched them using `inotify`; if a loaded file changed on disk, any services using it would be automatically restarted to pick up the changes
+- The autoloader also tracked which source files were loaded in which service, and watched dor filesystem changes; if a loaded file changed on disk, any services using it would automatically restart to pick up the changes.

 [autoload]: https://www.youtube.com/watch?v=lKMOETQAdzs